This accessibility statement applies to Peterlee Town Council.

 - Headings: Some tables are missing table headers, failing success criterion 1.3.1

-- Alternative Text: some images have no alternative text or is the same as the adjacent text, failing success criterion 1.1.1
+- Images: some images have no alternative text or is the same as the adjacent text, failing success criterion 1.1.1

 Content that’s not within the scope of the accessibility regulations